Prerequisites: Parallel registration in BIOS 101L.

 Description: Build on an original project involving isolation of a virus that infects a harmless bacterium (bacteriophage) using bioinformatic tools to analyze and annotate the sequenced bacteriophage genome.

-Prerequisites: Good standing in the University Honors Program or by invitation.
+Prerequisites: Good standing in the University Honors Program.

 University Honors Seminar 189H is required of all students in the University Honors Program.